adr/vscode-adr-manager/docs/Study Design.md

 ## Improving the extension

 Using the statements from the evaluation, the extension will be refined iteratively again, similar to the process described in the [Refinement Phase](#refinement-phase) but with potentially less frequent meetings with internal stakeholders.
+For example, a meeting may now only be scheduled once a number of improvements have been made such that it would make sense to discuss them in a dedicated meeting.

-While it may be beneficial having external stakeholders, i.e., some participants from the user evaluation, back for validation, it may be unfeasible given the time constraints of this study.
+While it may be beneficial having some participants from the user evaluation back for validation, it may be unfeasible given the time constraints of this study.
+The participants would then be asked for reevaluation / feedback only after all the considered improvements have been implemented in the extension.